Tina Fontaine’s cousin killed during botched drug debt collection: Crown

 Jeanenne Chantel Fontaine, who was 29, was shot in March 2017 before the house she was in was set on fire.
 Christopher Brass and Jason Meilleur are on trial charged with manslaughter.

-In his opening statement, prosecutor Geoffrey Bayly told the jury Fontaine’s boyfriend had a methamphetamine debt owed to Meilleur’s girlfriend.
+In his opening statement, Crown prosecutor Geoffrey Bayly told the jury that Meilleur, Brass and another man showed up at a Winnipeg home searching for Fontaine’s boyfriend, who owed Meilleur’s girlfriend money in a methamphetamine deal.

-She asked Meilleur, Brass and another man to go collect but, when they arrived at the home, Fontaine’s boyfriend wasn’t there.

-At some point, Bayly said Fontaine was shot in the back of the head.
-After the shooting, Bayly said “chaos ensued” and the house was set on fire.
+At some point, Bayly said, Fontaine was shot in the back of the head.
+After the shooting, “chaos ensued” and the house was set on fire, he said.

+The body of Fontaine’s 15-year-old cousin, Tina Fontaine, had been discovered about 2 1/2 years earlier in the Red River.
+Raymond Cormier was acquitted in her death last year.

+The teen had become an exploited youth in the months before she died.
+She ran away repeatedly from a youth shelter and from hotels where she had been placed.

 Firefighter Kevin Luptak, who responded to the blaze, testified firefighters were searching the smoky house when he spotted a leg in one of the rooms.